vladmandic/sd-hdr/README.md

 - Notes: if input image(s) is present, it will run SDXL img2img pipeline, otherwise it will run text2img pipeline
 - Prompt, negative, image can be a string value or point to file which contains one line per entry
 - Created filename is simple epoch timestamp in output folder
-- Output formats:
+- Output formats: PNG / HDR / TIFF / DNG
-  - Pass: png/hdr/tiff
-  - Fail: exr/dng